andersoxie/peerjs-server-eiffel/README.md

 # peerjs_eiffel_server

+More about WebRTC can be read for example at this page: https://www.frozenmountain.com/ultimate-guide-to-webrtc

-It is a Eiffel version of https://github.com/peers/peerjs-server
+This is STUN server and an Eiffel version of https://github.com/peers/peerjs-server

 Will not be a full implementation, e.g. not with the same felxibility to configure it.
 At least in a first version.